Appearance

 Creating a view

-The view appears in the dropdown alongside Default.
+The view appears as a tab alongside Default.
 Switching to it restores the saved filter, search, and column state.

 What a saved view captures